animlbook/AnIML/README.md

 ### Setup

+Confusingly, we have a separate set of dependenceis to build the animations.
+The reason these are not part of the main setup is that they currently don't work on our CI build.
+So we first have to develop the animations locally and then commit the video files before building a new version of the book.

+### Install Publishing Build Dependencies

 Create a virtual environment with Python 3.9 or higher.
 For example, if you use Anaconda you can write:

 ```bash